 The fourth generation also did away with the V6 engine, exclusively offering inline-4 powerplants.
 AWD technology was further refined, along with the introduction of dynamic torque control, cornering control, and a sport driving mode.

-In 2016, Toyota released the first full hybrid electric variant, generating up to 197 hp and a 0 to 100 km/h time of 8.3 seconds.
+In 2016, the Toyota RAV4 2016 for sale was released as the first full hybrid electric variant, generating up to 197 hp and a 0 to 100 km/h time of 8.3 seconds.
 This was sold alongside a facelifted version that featured redesigned LED lamps for the front and rear, as well as revised instrument gauges with a color TFT multi-information display.

 Fifth Generation (2018-present)